Police Officer - San Francisco Police Department (Q002)

 Eligible List / Certification Rule

-Candidates that pass both test components (i.e., the FrontLine National exam and the Oral Interview) will have their names added to the eligible list.
+Candidates that pass all test components (i.e., Written Exam, Physical Ability Test and Oral Interview) will have their names added to the eligible list.
 Candidate names will remain on the list for a maximum period of 24 months.
 The Police Department has the option to hire any candidate on the eligible list (“Rule of List”).
 Therefore, placement on this list neither guarantees nor implies that you will be offered employment.
 The Police Department will administer the remaining processes outlined below to determine who shall advance further in the hiring process and be considered for appointment.

 Candidates that are not selected after the background process will be withdrawn from the eligible list and may re-apply two years from the date of their notification.